• Skip to primary navigation

 Is attending law school worthwhile?

-In 2019, the top 10 percent of attorneys had a median annual salary of more than $208,000.
+In 2019, the top 10 per cent of attorneys had a median annual salary of over $208,000.
 Some recent law school grads choose not to practice law to achieve a better work-life balance.

-A law degree can be used for a variety of careers, and it may be advantageous in positions that are related to the legal field.
+A law degree can be used for various careers, and it may be advantageous in positions related to the legal field.

 What is the ideal GPA for law school?

-The higher the LSAT score, the more likely you are to be considered for admission to law school by the Law School Admission Council.
-Many law school applicants who were accepted had a median LSAT score of 163 and a GPA of 3.5 or above when they submitted their applications.
+The higher the LSAT score, the more likely the Law School Admission Council will consider you for law school.
+Many accepted law school applicants had a median LSAT score of 163 and a GPA of 3.5 or above when they submitted their applications.

 In Montana, how many law schools are there?

-The Treasure State is abundant in outdoor leisure opportunities, scenic scenery, and natural resources.
+The Treasure State has abundant outdoor leisure opportunities, scenic scenery, and natural resources.

 But when it comes to learning the law, there are significant gaps.
 Only one institution in the state is accredited by the American Bar Association.